Inedo/inedo-docs/Content/dev-instructions.md

 To make a folder also work as a page, add body contents to the `#` file.
 When body contents are included, the URL will be the folder path relative to `C:\Projects\inedo-docs\Content`.
 For example, for a folder with body contents stored at `C:\Projects\inedo-docs\Content\proget\installation\#.md` will be accessed using the URL `/docs/proget/installation`.

 ::: (Info) (Note:)
-If there are no visible `.md` or `.html` files within the folder, the folder will show as a page, not a group in the Navigation Tree.
+If there are no visible `.md` or `.html` files within the folder and it has a `#` file with body contents, the folder will show as a page, not a group, in the Navigation Tree.
 :::

 ### MarkDown
 MarkDown is specified using the CommonMark language syntax.  nDocs use the [MarkDig NuGet Package](https://github.com/xoofx/markdig) with a number of extensions to display MarkDown pages.

 #### Info Blocks Syntax
-Info Blocks are a custom Indeo MarkDown block that can specified in the following format:
+Info Blocks are a custom Indeo MarkDown block that can be specified in the following format:
 ```
 ::: (Type) (Title)
 Body